Faridmia/advanced-woo-ajax-search/README.txt

 == Description ==

 Most advanced woo ajax search plugin for WooCommerce.
 It provides a well-designed advanced AJAX search bar with real-time search suggestions to your users.

+Unlock the power of advanced woo ajax search with WooCommerce, the most sought-after WooCommerce product search plugin.
+Give your users an elegant and feature-rich AJAX search bar with live search suggestions, elevating their shopping experience to a whole new level.

 == Installation ==